Lunarmist-byte/cargobrr/README.md

 ## Troubleshooting

-  * **Lag or Freezing:** The simulation now uses a native graph implementation to eliminate lag caused by external plotting libraries.
-If you still experience low FPS on Windows, ensure you have not clicked inside the terminal window to select text, as this pauses script execution.
+  * **Lag or Freezing:** If you still experience low FPS on Windows, ensure you have not clicked inside the terminal window to select text, as this pauses script execution.
   * **Sound not playing:** Verify that the path provided in `ENGINE_SOUND_FILE` is an absolute path and that the file format is supported by Pygame (we recommend .wav or .ogg).

 <!-- end list -->